SamMed05/c-cpp-notes/docs/cpp/cout-and-cin.md

 int main() {
-	int x; // declare an empty variable x to hold user input cout<<"Enter a number: "; // ask user for a number and go to a new line cin>>x; // get number from keyboard and store it in x
+	int x; // declare an empty variable x to hold user input cout<<"Enter a number: "; // ask the user for a number and go to a new line cin>>x; // get number from keyboard and store it in x

     cout<<"You entered "<<x<<endl;